Phynvi/cmine/README.md

     ./checkcoin.py c0b6bb11d1462b67b7dc6d556f9c4d180bd8ba10 PLAINTEXT HASH

 Every time a coin is mined.
-Replace *c0b6bb11d1462b67b7dc6d556f9c4d180bd8ba10* with your own address, or the coins will be sent to me instead (not that I'm compaining!)
+Replace *c0b6bb11d1462b67b7dc6d556f9c4d180bd8ba10* with your own address, or the coins will be sent to me instead (not that I'm complaining!)
 Note that check.py must have the execute bit enabled for it to work - a simple *chmod 777 checkcoin.py* would do the trick.
 This flag is quite powerful and adds a lot of functionality to cmine.